Collared delma: Habitat

 Within the Queensland region, collared delmas are mainly inhabitants of eucalypt and acacia heave woodlands and open forests.
 They have been found to prefer inhabiting west-facing ridge lines, within the midstory area of open forests under a layer of fallen leaves and loose rock.

 Canopy

 The species of canopy under which the collared delma resides also differ based on different area of its distribution.
 Within the eastern areas of its distribution, the species of canopy are silver-leaved ironbark, Moreton Bay ash, gum top box, tallowwood, and Queensland blue gum.
 In the areas west of Brisbane, the canopy comprises red ash and different wattles such as Brisbane wattle and the hickory wattle.

 Grass and soil

-No specific type of soil is preferred by the collared delma; they have been found to inhabit sandy loams, grey and black cracking clays, stony lithsols, and basalt-derived podzolics.
-The stony lithsol soil type was mainly abundant in Mt Crosby and Moggill State Forest sites, and the Pinjarra Hills and Anstead areas consisted of podzolic soil and basalt rocks.
+No specific type of soil is preferred by the collared delma; they have been found to inhabit sandy loams, grey and black cracking clays, stony lithosols, and basalt-derived podzols.
+The stony lithosol soil type was mainly abundant in Mt Crosby and Moggill State Forest sites, and the Pinjarra Hills and Anstead areas consisted of podzolic soil and basalt rocks.

 The soil is usually covered by grasses such as kangaroo grass, barbed-wire grass, wiregrass, and Lomandra.